prolic/HumusAmqp/docs/articles/producers.rst

 Producer types
 --------------

-There are two built-in exchange types in Humus\Amqp
+There are two built-in exchange types in HumusAmqp

 -  JSON
 -  Plain